austinpray/starport-database/README.md

 - Organize controllers better (welcome_controller)
 - Copy pasted template partials
 - Possible XSS vulnerabilities with SVG?
+- ActionCable state is not preserved, it only relays messages from clients.
+This means a user has to move their ship to be seen after a new user connects.

 ## Run with Docker